Think you know me? Think again.

 In the world of sports, “Whispering Bill” Barrett—he really was anything but—played nine seasons in the American League and spoke loudly at the plate.
 For his career he batted a decent .288 and in 1925 hit .363 for the Chicago White Sox.

-Since 1933 the Social Security Death Index has noted the passing of about 38,000 William Barretts, a rate upwards of nine a week.
+Since 1933 the Social Security Death Index has noted the passing of about 21,000 William Barretts, a rate upwards of five a week.
 Of course, they have been dropping a lot earlier than that.
 For example, Needham Cemetery, in Fenner, N.Y. contains a William P. Barrett who was planted there in 1868 at the age of 73.
-The Old Bean Cemetery in Itawamba County, Miss., has the William Barrett who died in 1853 at age 89; you can even see a photo of his grave right here.
+The Old Bean Cemetery in Itawamba County, Miss., has the William Barrett who died in 1853 at age 89; you can even see a photo of his grave by clicking here.
 Both men were born in the 1700s.